ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 -  number of new or refactored test cases/sprint

 -  number of test cases that are labelled as “unstable” or that are skipped

 -  code coverage (the “execution branch/decision coverage” criterion is what we would like to monitor, for code that was written by the team).

-| We would like that most of these metrics are automatically computed,
-  by gathering required data from the codebase itself and data collected by the CI/CD pipelines.
-We will work with the SYSTEM team to make this happen.
-|
+These metrics should be automatically computed and updated, and made available to every stakeholder in SKA.

 6 Testing strategy
 ==================